dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

 ### 7. Append the properties

 For every property, there is a helper function that explains itself when you hover over it.
-So you don't need to worry any more how to construct a certain XML value for a certain property.
+So you don't need to worry anymore how to construct a certain XML value for a certain property.

 Here's how the Docstrings assist you: